clairelin20523/dsc232r-amazon-predictive-modeling/README.md

 # dsc232r-amazon-predictive-modeling

-Download the dataset and save it in the folder named amazon_data： https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset
+Download the dataset and save unzipped files in a folder named 'amazon_data': https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset

 In processing our dataset, proper data preparation is crucial to ensure the quality and effectiveness of our analysis.
 Here are the specific steps we have taken: